margaretmf/margaretmf.github.io/quotesandresearch.md

 ## [Mary Poppins](https://www.amazon.com/Mary-Poppins-Dr-P-Travers/dp/0544439562/ref=asc_df_0544439562/?tag=hyprod-20&linkCode=df0&hvadid=312095946443&hvpos=&hvnetw=g&hvrand=17689336730175740962&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1027239&hvtargid=pla-395749124359&psc=1&tag=&ref=&adgrpid=60223809097&hvpone=&hvptwo=&hvadid=312095946443&hvpos=&hvnetw=g&hvrand=17689336730175740962&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1027239&hvtargid=pla-395749124359) ##
 "My wisdom tells me that this is probably so.
 We are all made of the same stuff, remember, we of the Jungle, you of the City.
 The same substance composes us - the tree overhead, the stone beneath us, the bird, the beast, the star - we are all one, all moving to the same end.
 Remmeber that when you no longer remember me, my child." (p.
 159, "Mary Poppins")

+"'You think not?' said the Hamadryad's hissing voice.
+'Look!' and he nodded his head towards the moving mass of creatures before them.
+Birds and animals were now swaying together, closely encircling Mary Poppins, who was rocking lightly from side to side.
+Backwards and forwards went the swaying crowd, keeping time together, swinging like the pendulum of a clock.
+Even the trees were bending and lifting gently, and the moon seemed to be rocking in the sky as a ship rocks on the sea.

+'Bird and beast and stone and star - we are all one, all one ---' murmured the Hamadryad, solftly folding his hood about him as he himself swayed between the children.

+'Child and serpent, star and stone -- all one.'" (pp. 159-160, "Mary Poppins")

 ----------